 I have a few questions concerning registration and degree requirements.
 When can I meet with my academic advisor?

-- Students will have an opportunity to meet with the academic advisor for their program fields once they have paid their deposit.
+- Students will have an opportunity to meet with the academic advisor for their program fields once they have paid their enrollment deposit.
 This first meeting can take place via phone or in person.

-- Students who have not paid their deposit but wish to know more about specific requirements are invited to e-mail the graduate admissions office (email@example.com) with their questions and an academic advisor will make an effort to respond to specific questions.
+- Students who have not paid their enrollment deposit but wish to know more about specific requirements are invited to e-mail the graduate admissions office (email@example.com) with their questions and an academic advisor will make an effort to respond to specific questions.

 Can I enroll for graduate level classes as a non-degree student?